cs3157-borowski/recitations/recitation_2/bit_operators.md

 ## Acknowledgements

 The exercises were created by John Hui.
-It was modified by Stanley Lin in Spring 2023.
+They were modified by Stanley Lin in Spring 2023.